 The centerpiece of the project is Courage Score – a number, unique to each legislator, revealing how often they stand up for constituents over corporate lobbyists that exploit Californians.

 Courage California’s Courage Score provides Californians with a comprehensive and clear account of the willingness of their elected officials to courageously stand up for and vote in the best interests of the people and families they serve — over the interests of corporate lobbyists with deep pockets, who exploit Californians and their communities.
 Courage Score gives voters the information needed, quickly and easily, to hold elected their officials accountable.

 First released in 2016, Courage Scores incorporate data from votes cast on key progressive bills of the legislative session.
 At CourageScore.org, users can find scores and voting history for every California legislator, as well as search by address to find scores earned by representatives for that area.

-To develop Courage Scores, we reached out to major progressive advocacy groups throughout California and surveyed them to learn their top priority bills from the previous legislative session.
-We synthesized their responses into a comprehensive list of priority legislation covering health care, the environment, immigration, consumer protections, and more.
+To develop Courage Scores, we reach out to over 100 progressive advocacy groups throughout California, surveying them on their priority bills from the previous legislative session.